ndipenoch/Theory-of-Algorithms-Project/README.md

 The hash value is a kind of signature for that message.
 One-way functions work in one direction, meaning that it is easy to compute the hash value from a given message and hard to compute a message that hashes to a given hash value.
 Some applications strengthen the MD5 algorithm by adding a salt value to the plaintext or by applying the hash function multiple times.
 A salt is random data that is used as an additional input to a one-way function that hashes data.
-  <h4>Preliminaries</h4>
-MD5 operates on 32-bit unsigned integers called words, where we will number the bits from 0 (least significant bit) up to 31 (most significant bit).
-<h4>Definition of MD5</h4>
-A sequence of bits will be interpreted in a natural manner as a sequence of bytes, where every group of 8 consecutive bits is considered as one byte, with the leftmost bit being the most significant bit.
-However, MD5 works on bytes using Little Endian, which means that in a sequence of bytes, the first byte is the least significant byte.
-<h4>MD5 Message Preprocessing</h4>
-MD5 can be split up into 5 parts, which are explained above in the section MD5 Algorithm Description.
-<h4>MD5 compression function</h4>
-The input for the compression function MD5Compress(IHV, B) is an intermediate hash value IHV = (a, b, c, d) and a 512-bit message block B.
-There are 64 steps (numbered 0 up to 63), split into four consecutive rounds of 16 steps each.
-Each step uses a modular addition, a left rotation, and a non-linear function.</br>

 <h4>Security</h4>
 <h6>1-	Attempt to Reverse MD5 message-digest algorithm.</h6>
 If you ask me personally, can you reverse a message digest to get the original message ?
-From all my researches and the papers/articles I have read, my answer is no and yes.<br>
+From all my researches and the papers/articles I have read, my answer is no and yes.
+I will expalin why and give you my final answer below.<br>
 No, because practically it is impossible.
 Since a lot of information is lost in producing a message digest.
 A message of any size produces a 32 digit (32 byte) hex number.
 Trying to reproduce a message from its hash is like trying to rebuild a burned building from a hand full of its ashes.
 You can identify the building from the wreckage, but cannot reconstruct it.
-Also, in some scenarios we can have very large or infinite possibilities and might not have the computer with enough power to compute all the possible possibilities.
+Also, we can try to compute a message from all the possible possibilities from the the message digest but in some scenarios we can have very large or infinite possibilities and might not have the computer with enough power to compute all the possible possibilities.
 Imagine building the tallest building in the world Burj Khalifa  from a hand full of it ashes.
 In addition, this can be made harder or complicated if the MD5 hash is using a good salt.
 The salt, will increase the possible possibilities by a very large amount depending on how the salt is done.</br>
-Yes because, theoretically it sounds possible. if we have a database that contains all the possible buildings that can be gotten from that particular ashes, then one of the building will be correct/original building used.
+Yes because, theoretically it sounds possible. if we have a database that contains all the possible buildings that can be gotten from that particular ashes, then one of the building will be the correct/original building used.
 We can use brut force to do this.
 But this also can be made harder or complicated if the MD5 hash is using a good salt.
 So, theoretically if we use brut force on a very power computer we can get the original message form the MD5 message digest.
 By brut force I mean trying out every single possible possibilities until we get the results.
 In some cases if the system is poorly constructed that it will allow users to give a hirt of what they use to compute the message digest.
-This will narrow down the possibilities when using brut force.
+This will narrow down the possibilities when using brut force.</br>
+So, to conclude my final answer is no.
 <h6>2- Collision detection</h6>
 The MD5 message-digest algorithm, was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.
 It remains suitable for other non-cryptographic purposes, for example for determining the partition for a particular key in a partitioned database.</br>
 Practically it is impossible to reverse or compute an original message from a MD5 message digest but there are other security flaws like collision detection.
 Collision detection is having the same message digest from 2 or more different messages. </br>